Cuomo Prime Time: Andrew Cuomo defense and firing from CNN

 On November 30, 2021, Cuomo was suspended indefinitely by CNN, following reports that he assisted in the defense against the sexual harassment allegations that led to the resignation of his brother, former New York Governor Andrew Cuomo.
 Cuomo Prime Time would be temporarily replaced by an additional hour of Anderson Cooper 360° for the remainder of the week, and it had been reported that Michael Smerconish (who has filled in for Cuomo in the past) would guest host Cuomo Prime Time beginning December 6.

 On December 1, 2021, CNN received additional allegations that Chris had engaged in sexual misconduct involving an anonymous former colleague, represented by attorney Debra Katz.
 She has since claimed that this allegation precipitated his firing from CNN.
-On December 6, Cuomo Prime Time was replaced with a transitional program produced by the Cuomo Prime Time staff under the CNN Tonight branding, anchored by rotating personalities (with Smerconish hosting the first week of shows).
+On December 6, Cuomo Prime Time was replaced with a transitional program produced by the Cuomo Prime Time staff under the CNN Tonight, later CNN PrimeTime branding, anchored by rotating personalities (with Smerconish hosting the first week of shows).
+It lasted until May 2023, when CNN announced that Kaitlan Collins would become the network's new 9 p.m. host, with her show The Source with Kaitlan Collins premiering on July 10, 2023.